 People about to undergo surgery should stop taking it at least two weeks prior to the procedure.
 Those suffering from protein deficiency shouldn’t take dong quai as it can lead to blood clots.
 Taking a high dose can sometimes result in skin reactions like inflammation and rashes after being exposed to direct sunlight.

 Dong Quai Dosage and Instructions

-Dong quai is commonly used as an oral supplement in the form of powder.
+Dong quai root extract is commonly used as an oral supplement in the form of powder.
 The recommended daily dose for the powder form is 1,000 mg once or twice per day.

 The Bottom Line

 Dong quai has been used in traditional Chinese medicine for thousands of years to treat a range of health conditions.
 Its primary benefit is helping with issues relating to female reproductive health.
 This has earned it the moniker ‘female ginseng’.
 It also promotes digestive, heart and bone health, increases blood circulation and regulates blood sugar levels.
 It eases symptoms of depression and inflammatory markers, and its rich nutrient contents make it an excellent aphrodisiac.
 Pregnant women, breastfeeding mothers, those with bleeding disorders, breast cancer, colon cancer and hormone-sensitive conditions, however, should not take dong quai.